SumoLogic/sumologic-documentation/docs/integrations/webhooks/postman.md

 ## Setup

-This section has instructions for collecting logs for the Sumo Logic's Postman webhook collection.
+This section has instructions for collecting logs for the Sumo Logic Postman webhook collection.

 ### Source configuration
 Follow the below steps to configure the Hosted Collector to receive Postman events.